UCSB-PSTAT/gradescope-ottergrader/Workflow.md

 ### 3. Update gradescope image

-Once you see `All tests passed!`, you can push all files in `autograder/` and `student/` directories to the GitHub private repository.
+Once you see `All tests passed!`, you can push all files in `autograder/` and `student/` directories to `private-repo`.
 Note that you need to first checkout a new branch `assignment/[number]` or `lab/[number]`.
 This specific name of branch is required to trigger an appropriate action on GitHub to generate a gradescope image.

     # checkout a new branch called assignment/[number]
     git checkout -b assignment/[number]

-    # push necessary files to a specific branch of private repository
+    # push necessary files to a specific branch of private-repo
     git add autograder/ student/
     git commit -m '[commit message]'
     git push -u private-repo assignment/[number]